reindev4/Grants-Program/applications/application-template.md

 # Mintbase Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines.
-Blockquote sections starting with a `>` (such as this one) can be removed.
->
-> See the [Grants Program Process](https://github.com/Mintbase/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** Name of your project (e.g. DuoSwap Module)
 - **Team Name:** Legal name of your team (e.g. Duo)
 - **Payment Address:** A NEAR account to where funds can be transfered (e.g. myproject.near)